IVF Success Story 1

-Hence, I have taken today’s blog to share with you one of the many infertility and IVF success stories, which showcase how my patients endured a struggling battle with hope, even during times of discouragement as part of their IVF journey.
+Hence, we have taken today’s blog to share with you one of the many infertility and IVF success stories, which showcase how our patients endured a struggling battle with hope, even during times of discouragement as part of their IVF journey.
 I share this success story knowing that many of you may empathize with the situation and know that there is a solution for every problem.

-How Mrs. B benefitted from Cryotec Vitrification Program:
+How Mrs. B benefited from Cryotec Vitrification Program :

-Mrs. B, aged 38, and her partner, aged 40 had been married for 7 years before they came to me.
-Being ambitious, career-oriented, and fiercely independent professionals, they had settled down for marriage after turning 30 and ensuring a decent financially secure living for themselves.
+Mrs. B, aged 38 and her partner aged 40 had been married for 7 years before they came to us.
+Being ambitious, career-oriented and fiercely independent professionals, they had settled down for marriage after turning 30 and ensuring a decent financially secure living for themselves.

 Mrs. B came with a family history of High Blood Pressure and also Ischemic Heart Disease, while her partner too had a similar family history of IHD along with Motor Neuron Disease.
 They had been trying to get pregnant naturally for almost 7 years when they approached us, as all their efforts were futile adding tremendous distress to their lives and their relationship.

 After initial testing, we asked Mrs. B to undergo In-Vitro Fertilization (IVF), with a conventional flexible antagonist Stimulation Protocol where 10 oocytes or female egg were collected from her ovaries.
 We processed the eggs as follows: 10 MII, 10 fertilized 2PN, Day 5 – 5AA, and 1BB Blasts were formed which were then preserved cryogenically.
 We then proceeded to set up a transfer cycle to her and although, the couple was very apprehensive about the outcome, there was a successful conception.